onqtam/timeline/README.md

 ## Initial Dev Setup

-1. Install VSCode with extensions with the [Vetur Extension][vscode-vetur]
+1. Install VSCode and these extensions:
+    * Vetur (syntax highlighting for .vue files)
+    * Debugger for Chrome (enables VSCode to connect with Chrome over the debug protocol, only if you want to use VSCode for debugging)
 1. Install the [Vue DevTools for Chrome][vue-devtools] (and Chrome if you don't have it)
 1. Install latest NodeJS LTS version
 1. Install the [Vue-CLI][vue-cli] tools (only really necessary if you want to modify the project's setup):